SherG/sherrieg/content/blog/darya-dugin-assasination/index.md

 This was a horrifying tableau, with the father at the scene of his daughter's murder.

 Reports are thin on details and contradictory.
 Most say the car targeted was really the father's car.
 Others say the car was actually registered to the daughter.
+The investigation will be opaque to the West.

 After I read several versions of this story, two ironies came to mind.